JChris246/financial_tracker/README.md

 - [x] dockerize the app
 - [x] implement sqlite db option
 - [x] add UI to allow downloading transactions as csv or md table
+- [ ] allow exporting calculator results to pdf
+- [ ] add more calculators for mortgages and car loans

 ## ⛓️‍💥 Known Limitations